Jbeardsley8/aml-random-forest/README.md

 ## Class Imbalance

-Money laundering is rare in the real world, and the dataset reflects this imbalance — fraudulent transactions make up only a small percentage of the total.
+Money laundering is rare in the real world, and the dataset reflects this imbalance — fraudulent transactions make up only a small percentage (less than 1%) of the total.

 To address this:
 - The model uses `class_weight='balanced'` in the Random Forest to give more importance to minority class (laundering).